aidenfmunro/HashTable/README.md

 This project is dedicated to investigating the Hash Table data structure.

-We need to find out how many times each word has appeared in a text.
+The goal is to find out how many times each word has been shown in a text.

 By utilizing a hashtable, we can quickly track and retrieve how many times a scpecific word has appeared in a text.